Ben Brading 6 min read

 However, the UK is pioneering research into tidal energy at the European Marine Energy Centre based in Orkney.
 It’s hoped that improving tidal power technology will make it a viable renewable energy source.

 Happily, alternative forms of green electricity are getting cheaper and cheaper.
-Find out the cost of green electricity tariffs with AquaSwitch.
-Compare Business Electricity.
+Find renewable business electricity rates with AquaSwitch today.

 How much could you save?